 Most people with Mallory-Weiss syndrome will bring up (vomit) an amount of bright red blood.
 This will often happen after a bout of normal retching or vomiting.
 The amount of bleeding (and so blood vomited as a result) varies from person to person.
 Most people have just a small amount of bleeding but sometimes there can be a lot of blood lost.

 Note: there are many other conditions that can lead to vomiting blood.
 For example, a stomach ulcer, stomach inflammation (gastritis) or inflammation of the gullet (oesophagus).
-See separate leaflet called Vomiting Blood (Haematemesis) for more details.
-Mallory-Weiss syndrome is the cause in around 5 in 100 cases with bleeding from the upper part of the gut.
-If you experience any of the above symptoms, it is important that you seek medical attention urgently.
+See the separate leaflet called Vomiting Blood (Haematemesis) for more details.
+About 5% of cases of bleeding from the upper part of the gut are caused by a Mallory-Weiss tear.
+Medical attention should be sought quickly with the above symptoms.

 How is Mallory-Weiss syndrome diagnosed?

-Mallory-Weiss syndrome is usually diagnosed by having a gastroscopy (endoscopy).
+Mallory-Weiss syndrome is usually diagnosed by having a gastroscopy (sometimes known as an endoscopy or an OGD - oesophago-gastro-duodenoscopy).

 A gastroscopy allows the operator to see if a Mallory-Weiss tear is present in the gut lining, as well as its location.
 They will also be able to see if the tear is still bleeding.